What is kangaroo leather?

 The @Prada Group is now kangaroo-free: the company announced it publicly!
 After Diadora and Versace, who recently decided to go kangaroo-free, this is another extraordinary result of our #savekangaroos campaign.

 We won't stop until all kangaroos are safe!https://t.co/nQKMFseXAC

 Under pressure from PETA entities worldwide, Versace agreed to pull kangaroo skin from its lines, as have many other brands and retailers, including British luxury label Paul Smith, Chanel, and H&M. In August 2020, The Prada Group—which includes Prada, Miu Miu, Church’s, and Car Shoe—confirmed to Italian animal rights group LAV that it would no longer be using kangaroo leather in any future collections.

 Amid the devastation of the Australian bushfires and the global outrage over the killing of kangaroos for their skin, PETA entities continue pushing all brands to switch to eco-friendly vegan materials.

 Check clothing and accessory labels before you buy to be sure you’re getting humane fabrics rather than leather, wool, or other animal-derived materials.
 And opt for healthy vegan meals instead of meat and dairy, for which farmed animals as well as wild animals lose their lives.

-Just as we did with badger hair, mohair, angora, and others, PETA and our international affiliates are working to expose hidden cruelty that no one else is talking about.
+Just as we did with badger hair, mohair, angora, and others, PETA entities worldwide are working to expose hidden cruelty that no one else is talking about.
 If you’re a PETA supporter, become an official member for just $16 a year.
 You’ll enjoy many exclusive member benefits and help power our crucial work for animals.